aws-samples/serverless-patterns/dynamodb-eventbridge-scheduler/README.md

 ### Verify Auto-Created Test Schedule

-After deployment, a test schedule is automatically created that fires 2 minutes later:
+After deployment, a test schedule is automatically created that fires 5 minutes later (UTC time):

 1. Check if the schedule was created:
 ```bash